-Nokia reports "well over" 1m Lumia phones sold to date, outs $250m payment from MicrosoftAlex Wagner - Deputy Managing Editor, News Desk
+Nokia reports "well over" 1m Lumia phones sold to date, outs $250m payment from MicrosoftAlex Wagner - Editorial Director of News and Content

 Earlier today Nokia released its Q4 2011 earnings report, and contained within it were a couple of interesting tidbits related to the company's Lumia handsets and Windows Phone.
 Nokia kicked off its report by saying that its sold "well over" one million Lumia handsets to date.
 So far Nokia has launched both the Lumia 710 and Lumia 800 overseas, with the Lumia 710 debuting on T-Mobile here in the U.S. earlier this month.
 AT&T will be joining in on the Lumia fun later this month with the launch of the LTE-enabled Lumia 900.